yaseenkady/tree.pro/raw/6_reproductive/1_female/7_vagina/vaginitis.md

 # >

-Itchy vagina
+Vaginal itch

-Vaginal pH greater than 4.5
+Vaginal pH more than 4.5

 (Gardnerella.)

 Vaginal pH less than 4.5

 (Candida and Trichomonas.)

-Thin gray malodorous discahrge
+Vaginal discharge that is thin, gray, and malodorous

 (Gardnerella.)

-Clumpy white discharge
+Vaginal discharge that is clumpy and white

 (Candida.)

-Thin green malodorous discahrge
+Vaginal discharge that is thin, green, and malodorous

 (Trichomonas.)

 Strawberry cervix

 (Trichomonas.
 2%.)

-Burning sensation during urination
+Peeing with pain

 (Trichomonas.)